Codecademy/docs/content/javascript/concepts/data-types/data-types.md

 ---
 Title: 'Data Types'
-Description: 'Data types are the classifications we give to the different kinds of data that we use in programming.
+Description: 'Data types is a classification concept of data in programming.
 In JavaScript, there are eight fundamental data types: Number, BigInt, String, Boolean, Null, Undefined, Symbol, and Object.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'